 - Status (revoked, expired, valid)

-- “Which PKI mount produces the most short-lived certificates?”
+- “Which PKI mount is producing the most short-lived certs?”

 - “Are we safe for the next X days?”

-Policies vary depending on environments.
-VCV offers configurable expiration thresholds (for example: warning at 30 days, critical at 7 days) to match your operational practices without modifying the code.
+Different environments have different risk tolerance.
+VCV supports configurable expiration thresholds (for example: warning at 30 days, critical at 7 days), allowing you to match your operational policy without changing code.

 VCV is designed to be: